Tips for Canadians moving to Ireland

 Then sadly you have to take the physical driving test.
 Now we have no clue what it is like in any other part of Ireland but we have heard the stories.
 Alan has now taken the test twice at a cost of €85 per test.

 He failed twice.
-You would think he would have failed twice for the same reasons wouldn’t you?
+You would think he would have failed twice for the same reasons, wouldn’t you?
 A reasonable person would think that the tester would look at the reasons he failed before and test him on those aspects.
 But no not in Ireland the tester failed him for reasons that he passed on the last test.
-There is no rhyme or reason with regard to the test, there appears to be no set rules and you fail for things like allowing an old man to continue crossing the road in front of your car instead of running him over as it is “not in the rules to allow pedestrians to cross”.
+There is no rhyme or reason with regard to the test, there appear to be no set rules and you fail for things like allowing an old man to continue crossing the road in front of your car instead of running him over as it is “not in the rules to allow pedestrians to cross”.

 Oh and how about you didn’t look over your right shoulder when in a passing lane to turn right?
 The final straw was being told he wasn’t far enough over in the turning lane to turn left and he had to be careful when he stopped as someone might run into the back end of the car.